opengisch/QField-docs/en/fieldwork/search.rst

 Search in value list
 ======================

+.. _search_value_list:

 It is possible to search value in a value list using the magnifying glass next to the field.

 .. container::

   .. vimeo:: 604661919

+To be able to use the "completer" the widget has to be set up :ref:`Autocomplet form set up<autocomplete_value>`.

 Search in layers
 ================